Frequently Asked Questions

 The rest of the Fjord Trail project is advancing through its own environmental review, a Generic Environmental Impact Statement (GEIS) with a site-specific EIS for the Shoreline Trail.
 While that process will not document the Breakneck Connector and Bridge (because that’s being reviewed in a separate process), the GEIS will reference it as part of the larger master plan vision, so it is clearly stated for transparency.

-However, the focus of the new Master Plan has been expanded, in five important ways:
+The focus of the new Master Plan has been expanded in five important ways:

 - Management.
-The original master plan improvements included management and maintenance by OPRHP, but their staff capacity is limited.
-Now, HHFT, Inc., a 501(c) 3 nonprofit organization has been created to build, operate, and maintain the new park improvements.
+The 2015 Master Plan saw management and maintenance by OPRHP, but their staff capacity is limited.
+Now, HHFT, Inc. will build, operate, and maintain the new park.

 - Visitor amenities.
-With a fully staffed entity responsible for operations, HHFT is planning restrooms, garbage collection, parking lots, a shuttle service, and a visitor center to help welcome and orient visitors.
-Management of these amenities throughout the Fjord Trail linear park will not fall to local communities.
+With a fully staffed entity responsible for operations, HHFT is planning restrooms, garbage collection, parking lots, a shuttle service, and a Visitor Center to help welcome and orient visitors.
+Management of these amenities will not fall to local communities.

 - Family-friendly focus.
-We’ve added two new recreational opportunities, with a focus on kid- and family-friendly fun: at Little Stony Point, a nature-based play area with zones for different age groups, and at the vacant Dutchess Junction Park, a Forest Net zone, which will provide an opportunity to experience what it’s like in the tree canopy, to reactivate that space as a destination in the northern half of the project.
+Two kid-friendly recreational opportunities: at Little Stony Point, a nature-based play area with zones for different age groups, and at the vacant Dutchess Junction Park, a Forest Net zone, which will provide an opportunity to be immersed in the trees.

 The Breakneck Connector section has all of the design elements of the 2015 version, plus a few more!
 The original design, which was developed with a committee that included DOT and local emergency response personnel, was created to make the corridor safer for pedestrians, cars, and cyclists.
 The design included limited formal parallel parking, an improved off-road parking lot, enhanced 20-foot train platforms, a new structure for the trail stewards to welcome and orient hikers, and a trail.
 Dedicated emergency responder parking was built into the design both on-road and in the parking area.